Virtual Exhibition Program Library

-Welcome to our library of past virtual programs related to our exhibitions.
+Welcome to our library of virtual programs/content related to our exhibitions.

 A video of the reception and poetry readings at the opening of Gail Winbury’s The Girl Who Drew Memories exhibition.
 The exhibition will be on view in SVAC’s Elizabeth de C. Wilson museum through Saturday, February 25.